Lagging Heat Models in Thermodynamics and Bioheat Transfer: a Critical Review: Thermodynamics of heat conduction

-The usual way to model heterogeneous materials is to trying to implement very specific information about the material structure as much as possible.
-For instance, in the biological thermal models, the spatial distribution and placement of artery-vein pairs are built-in, together with requirement of the exact knowledge about the velocity field of blood flow~\cite{ChenHolm80, WJL84, Jiji09b, WJ85, Wulff74}.
+The usual way to model heterogeneous materials is to implement every particular information about the material structure as much as possible.
+For instance, in biological situations, the spatial distribution and placement of artery-vein pairs are built-in, together with the requirement of the exact knowledge about the velocity field of blood flow \cite{ChenHolm80, WJL84, Jiji09b, WJ85, Wulff74}.
 In other cases, such as foams, a statistical approach is more popular, also for the same motivation.
-However, such a detailed modeling of experimental results is not possible due to our limited knowledge, solely in exceptional situations.
-There is a dedicated research direction to derive and apply an effective thermal model on various material types \footnote{Find here: \url{irrev.energia.bme.hu}}.
-An experimental campaign is performed to investigate various materials with heat pulse measurements, like several rocks, metal foams, and 3D printed samples~\cite{Botetal16, Vanetal17, FulEtal18e}.
-Rocks are outstanding in the sense that they consists different porosity, micro-crack distribution, and their composition is also different.
-In these experiments a particular non-Fourier phenomenon can be observed, different than the others, this is called over-diffusive propagation, see Figures~\ref{Fig:res1} and~\ref{Fig:res2} for details.
+However, such detailed modeling of experimental results is not possible due to our limited knowledge, solely in exceptional situations.
+There is a dedicated research direction to derive and apply an effective thermal model on various material types\footnote{Find here: \url{irrev.energia.bme.hu}}.
+An experimental campaign is performed to investigate various materials with the heat pulse measurement technique, such as several rocks, metal foams, and 3D printed samples \cite{Botetal16, Vanetal17, FulEtal18e, FehEtal21, FehKov21}.
+Rocks are outstanding because they consist of different porosity, micro-crack distribution, and their composition is also varying.
+In these experiments, a particular non-Fourier phenomenon can be observed, different from the others; this is called over-diffusive propagation, see Figures~\ref{Fig:res1} and~\ref{Fig:res2} for details.

-This is evidently not a wave-like conduction, but a diffusive one with multiple conduction channels.
-That sort of deviation characteristically appears any of these heterogeneous materials.
-This series of measurements is further motivated by the Guyer-Krumhansl (GK) equation, in which the Fourier equation appears together with its time derivative. {That equation is obtained from~\eqref{genhq} if $l_1=0$.
-Expressing the partial differential equation for the temperature in 1 spatial dimension with the help of~\eqref{ebal} it has the form
+Apparently, this is not a wave-like phenomenon but a diffusive one with multiple conduction channels.
+That sort of deviation characteristically occurs in any of these heterogeneous materials.
+This series of measurements is further motivated by the Guyer-Krumhansl (GK) equation, in which the Fourier equation appears together with its time derivative. {That equation is obtained from~\eqref{genhq} if $l_1=0$, i.e., it is part of the ballistic heat conduction equation.
+Expressing the partial differential equation for the temperature in one spatial dimension with the help of~\eqref{ebal} it has the form